Connect to Salesforce

 A custom license grant object contains information on a single product package to be used for granting licenses.
 One or more license grants can be associated with the standard Salesforce object Order, which can be a one-time order or a subscription.

-Contact the 10Duke Integration Support team to set up the custom license grant object.
+See how to set up the custom license grant object in Salesforce.

 Supported actions